shedd/duckpan-vagrant/README.md

 4. Install the dependencies for vagrant-berkshelf.
 On Ubuntu, `sudo apt-get install build-essential autoconf`

-5. Run `vagrant plugin install vagrant-berkshelf --version '>= 2.0.1'`
+5. Run `vagrant plugin install vagrant-berkshelf --plugin-version=2.0.1`

 6. Run `vagrant plugin install vagrant-omnibus` so that Chef within the box can be upgraded to a version compatible with chef on the host OS.